 Make sure you avoid fried meat.
 Many doctors allow the meat lover diabetic patient to eat meat but only in small portions.
 Even small portions of fried meat can cause problematic situations, so avoid it as much as possible.

-It was found in research that people with a high intake of plant-based food were found to be more stable with their physical and emotional health.
+It was found in research that people with a high intake of plant-based food were found to be more stable in their physical and emotional health.
 Even the one with the symptoms of depression had improved.

 But let’s get one thing cleared: eating meat is not wrong, and even eating red meat is wrong, but certain limitations are significant.
-There are many limitations with red meat, but those are necessary.
+There are many limitations to red meat, but those are necessary.

 Red meat is rich in protein, and you can also eat them but only in limited amounts.
-Try to avoid all the processed meat such as sausages, hot dogs, and many more as much as possible, or avoid it altogether.
+Try to avoid all processed meat such as sausages, hot dogs, and many more as much as possible, or avoid it altogether.

 According to one research, people who ate plant-based food items had quick results in weight loss.
 Some of them even reduced half of their actual weight.

 If you choose to eat red meat occasionally, then make you choose the wise method to cook it.
 Always remember to boil or steam your meat.
-People who roast the meat, barbeque it, or broil has a higher risk and the one who boiled it and steamed it had no risk.
+People who roast the meat, barbeque it, or broil has a higher risk and the ones who boiled it and steamed it had no risk.

 You can also pan-fry your meat to reduce the risk of diabetes.
 Always add some other vegetables to get some extra nutrition along with the protein.
 Make some healthy salads and don’t forget to add some carrots and cabbage, which are very important for your vision and other benefits.

-Adding rice into your meal and the meat may increase the blood sugar level, and avoid eating rice as much as possible.
+Adding rice to your meal and the meat may increase the blood sugar level, and avoid eating rice as much as possible.
 White bread and pasta are also included in the list to increase the blood glucose level.